-- Cheshire West and Chester has ambitious growth plans with many future employment opportunities planned at, the HS2 depot in Crewe, the Atlantic Gateway and Ellesmere Port Enterprise Zone, Cheshire Science Corridor, Deeside Industrial Park and key sites within the Constellation Partnership.
-There will be greater demand to reach these employment growth sites. - There will be greater commuter flows along the A51 corridor as a result of economic growth and a resultant need for increased network capacity. - Without intervention, there is risk that the highways network will become subject to critical 'network stress' and will cease to function effectively.
+Issues Opportunities CWAC has ambitious growth plans with many future employment opportunities planned at the HS2 depot in Crewe, the Atlantic Gateway and Ellesmere Port Enterprise Zone, Cheshire Science Corridor, Deeside Industrial Park and key sites within the Constellation Partnership.
+There will be greater demand to reach these employment growth sites.
+There will be greater commuter flows along the A51 corridor as a result of economic growth and a resultant need for increased network capacity.
+Economic development within the borough and on the periphery of Chester city centre will enable job opportunities for people in the region across a wide range of sectors.
+New employment centres will in turn rely upon an effective and efficient strategic transport network.
+Without intervention, there is risk that the highways network will become subject to critical 'network stress' and will cease to function effectively.